Towards a provably resilient scheme for graph-based watermarking: The watermark by Chroni and Nikolopoulos

-Let $S$ be a sequence.
+Let $S$ be a sequence of integers.
 We denote by $S^R$ the sequence formed by the elements of $S$ in backward order.
-If $S = (s_i)$, $i = 1, \ldots, t$, is a sequence of size $t$, and there is an integer $k \leq t$ such that the subsequence consisting of the elements of $S$ with indexes less than or equal to $k$ is ascending, and the subsequence consisting of the elements of $S$ with indexes greater than or equal to $k$ is descending, then we say $S$ is \emph{bitonic}.
+If $S = (s_i)$, for $i = 1, \ldots, t$, and there is an integer $k \leq t$ such that the subsequence consisting of the elements of $S$ with indexes less than or equal to $k$ is ascending, and the subsequence consisting of the elements of $S$ with indexes greater than or equal to $k$ is descending, then we say $S$ is \emph{bitonic}.
 If all $t$ elements of a sequence $S$ are distinct and belong to $\{1, \ldots, t\}$, then $S$ is a \emph{permutation}.
 If $S$ is a permutation of size $t$, and, for all $1 \leq i \leq t$, the equality $i = s_{s_i}$ holds, then we say $S$ is \emph{self-inverting}.
 In this case, the unordered pair $(i, s_i)$ is called a \emph{$2$-cycle} of $S$, if $i \neq s_i$, and a \emph{$1$-cycle} of $S$, if $i = s_i$.
-If $S_1,S_2$ are sequences, we denote by $S_1||S_2$ the sequence formed by the elements of $S_1$ followed by the elements of $S_2$.
+If $S_1,S_2$ are sequences (respectively, paths in a graph), we denote by $S_1||S_2$ the sequence (respectively, path) formed by the elements of $S_1$ followed by the elements of $S_2$.